juxor/afaq/markdown/secH6.md

 war but rather as a natural aspect of building socialism itself.
 In March, 1918, for example, Lenin argued that civil war _"became a fact"_ on October, 25, 1917 and _"[i]n this civil war . . . victory was achieved with . . . extraordinary ease . . .
-The Russia revolution was a continuous triumphal march in the first months."_ [**Op.
+The Russian revolution was a continuous triumphal march in the first months."_ [**Op.
 Cit.**, pp. 88-9] Looking back at this time from April 1920, Lenin reiterated his position (_"Dictatorial powers and one-man management are not contradictory to socialist democracy."_) while also